onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "The Latin verb religare means to 're-bind'.
 The Latin noun religio referring to obligation, bond, or reverence is probably based on religare, so religio and its English derivation religion connote a 're-binding'." - [Peter Lucas Hulen on Religion](http://persweb.wabash.edu/facstaff/hulenp/religion.html#:~:text=The%20Latin%20verb%20religare%20means,a%20're%2Dbinding'.)

+> "The Global Brain seems to be developing superhuman capabilities similar to the classic attributes of God: omniscience, omnipresence and omnipotence." - [The Global Brain as a model of the future information society: An introduction to the special issue, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/TFSC-intro.pdf)